 Slip Resistant – Along with chemical resistance, quarry tile has a high coefficient of friction which improves traction.
 For the most rigorous slip resistant flooring applications, versions are available with tread patterns and abrasive grains.

-There are other considerations that are important for quarry tile such as having the right trim shapes available for sanitary requirements and barrier free (ADA) regulations but we will address those situations in upcoming posts.
+There are other considerations that are important for quarry tile such as having the right trim shapes available for sanitary requirements and barrier free (ADA) regulations.
 For now you have the basics, quarry tile is an unglazed, extruded tile made out of clay that should have less than 3% absorption so it can go in demanding environments where chemical and slip resistance are important considerations.
 In our next post, we will take a look at some of the installation requirements for quarry tiles.